cartesi/docs/cartesi-rollups/api/json-rpc/portals/EtherPortal.md

 ```

 Transfer Ether to a DApp and add an input to
 the DApp's input box to signal such operation.

-_All the value sent through this function is forwarded to the DApp_
+All the value sent through this function is forwarded to the DApp.

 #### Parameters